Thursday, 10 October 2024

 Since they were even sold in the Ottoman empire, the ban against printing the scripture was lifted: So maṣāḥif written by Hafiz Osman and Muṣṭafā Naẓīf Qadirġalī became best selling in Istanbul, Syria and Egypt.

-The important editions by Muḫallalātī and al-Ḥusainī al-Ḥaddād (HH) did not sell well ‒ the KFE at least not to Egyptians; they prefered the 522 pages written by Muṣṭafā Naẓīf Qadirġalī ‒ now often in the reform /Andalusian/ HH orthography, but at least until 1967 in new editiona in the original ottoman spelling.
+The important editions by Muḫallalātī and al-Ḥusainī al-Ḥaddād (HH) did not sell well ‒ the KFE at least not to Egyptians; they prefered the 522 pages written by Muṣṭafā Naẓīf Qadirġalī ‒ now often in the reform /Andalusian/ HH orthography, but at least until 1967 in new editions in the original Ottoman spelling.

 on the left from a 1981 MNQ Cairo edition on 522 pages, on the right the original: